EKaroune/The-Open-Archaeobotanist/_posts/2020-12-30-2020-the_rise_of_open_scholarship.md

 My hopes for the future are that we, as a scientific community, continue to embrace Open Scholarship and start to really move it into the mainstream of all of our research.
 This is something I am going to work hard on myself this coming year in all of my projects and research activities to disseminate this idea and facilitate other colleagues training in Open Science skills.
 One great beacon of light that makes me think that the change is here to stay is the announcement of the [UNESCO recommendation on Open Science](https://en.unesco.org/science-sustainable-future/open-science/recommendation).
 The Recommendation is expected to define shared values and principles for Open Science, and identify concrete measures on Open Access and Open Data, with proposals to bring citizens closer to science and commitments to facilitate the production and dissemination of scientific knowledge around the world.
 This is a big deal for the Open Science community and hopefully will increase the likelihood of open science becoming just science.

 **Acknowledgements**

 Thanks to the BSBI for all their fantastic work this year to provide botanists with free resources and training.
-I also want to thank them for supporting my research by proving a small research grant for my 2020 fieldwork project.
+I also want to thank them for supporting my research by providing a small research grant for my 2020 fieldwork project.

 Thanks also to Open Life Science for their help and support of my OLS-2 project.